Earth-System-Diagnostics-Standards/EMDS/standards.md

 The base-level key DIMENSIONS is required to contain at least one sub-key json_structure which is a list of dimensions used in this file for organizing metric information, arranged in a hierarchical order.
 The order chosen is at the discretion of the model evaluation package developer.
 Optional metadata can be provided to describe dimensions such as “region” or “season”.

-One formatting option (similar to what ILAMB uses) allows users to specify the index names of the innermost statistic dimensions.
-The “indices” element would be an array with a list of values corresponding to the different indices.
-DEM creators can also specify a dictionary of short names so that the full name of each dimension does not need to be repeated in the results section.

 The following is an example of the DIMENSIONS key from the PCMDI Metrics Package output.
 The required field is DIMENSIONS:json_structure.
 The other metadata fields shown are optional.
 ```
 "DIMENSIONS": {